joeywwong/pm-zkp/pm-website/README.md

 - **npm**
 - **Docker** & **Docker Compose**

+### (Important) Note for MetaMask transactions on Polygon Amoy

+The development build uses Polygon Amoy.
+When sending transactions, set the priority fee slightly above the 12‑hour low (for example, around 27 gwei).
+Otherwise, most transactions will fail.

 ### Setup Steps
 1. **Build and start all services**
    This single command will: